Noel Counihan: Death

-On 5 July 1986, Counihan died in Melbourne aged 72.
+On 5 July 1986, Counihan died in Canterbury, Melbourne, aged 72.

 Legacy

-The Counihan Gallery, managed by City of Moreland Council, is named in his honour.
+The Counihan Gallery, managed by City of Merri-bek Council, is named in his honour.
 To mark its tenth anniversary, Edwina Bartlem curated an exhibition in which contemporary artists created works inspired by the art and ideas of Counihan.
 The artists included George Gittoes and Angela Cavalieri.

 A short distance away from the Gallery, outside the Brunswick Mechanics Institute on Sydney Road, a Free Speech memorial has been built by artist Simon Perry to commemorate the free speech fights by the unemployed in 1933 and Noel Counihan's part in them.